|

 the ravages of the neo-liberal economy that affects their country, people and to

+climb in the existing social class structure.
 This reality contrasts with the self-image that NGO

 functionaries have of themselves.
 According to their press releases and public